 The trip, simply put, was great.
 I saw more of the United States that year than before or since.
 It was a real physical test, one that would kill me today, but I enjoyed every minute of it.

-During my summer vacation this year with my family, I was near Philmont and decided to stop back again for a quick visit.
+During a summer vacation in 1999 with my family I was near Philmont and decided to stop back again for a quick visit.
 Although my hiking this time was pretty well limited to a path between the parking lot and Trading Post, the visit re-awakened some great memories of the past.
-I dragged out my ancient slides and other memorabilia from the trip to put this little effort together.
-I had been meaning to copy the pictures for my brother, Jim, who was also on the trip, and due to a new slide scanner can finally do so.
+I dragged out my ancient slides and other memorabilia from the trip and started putting this little effort together.
+I had been meaning to copy the pictures for my brother, Jim, who was also on the trip, and due to a new slide scanner could finally do so.